Statiko-dev/devcontainer/README.md

 # DevContainer

-This repository contains a custom DevContainer for Visual Studio Online, optimized for Statiko.
+This repository contains a custom DevContainer for Visual Studio Codespaces, optimized for Statiko.